An ADMM Based Framework for AutoML Pipeline Configuration: ADMM-Based Joint Optimizer

 \section{ADMM-Based Joint Optimizer}

-ADMM provides a general and effective optimization framework to solve complex problems with mixed variables and multiple constraints \citep{boyd2011distributed,liu2018zeroth}.
-We utilize this framework to decompose the joint optimization problem \eqref{eq: prob0} without and with black-box constraints \eqref{eq: prob0-csts} into easier sub-problems.
+\prnote{ ADMM provides a general effective optimization framework to solve complex problems with mixed variables and multiple constraints \citep{boyd2011distributed,liu2018zeroth}.
+We utilize this framework to decompose problem \eqref{eq: prob0} without and with black-box constraints \eqref{eq: prob0-csts} into easier sub-problems. }